jgeraigery/SpotlightHelp/pages/SpotlightMobile/mobile_backend.md

 ### Spotlight Statistics Repository

 Long term history for reporting and trending is stored in the Spotlight Statistics Repository.
 The Spotlight Statistics Repository is inaccessible to Spotlight Mobile.
 Use a Spotlight Client to access the Spotlight Statistics Repository.
 Note that deployment of the Spotlight Statistics Repository is optional per Spotlight Diagnostic Server.

-## Deployment over the Internet

-Deployment over the Internet is a prerequisite to using Spotlight Mobile.
-Deployment of the Spotlight Cloud to collect and store data is optional per Spotlight Diagnostic Server.
-Ensure:

-* The Spotlight Diagnostic Server is configured to upload data to the Spotlight Cloud.
-* The Spotlight Diagnostic Server has access to the Internet.
-* Port TCP 443 on the Spotlight Diagnostic Server is open.